lup104/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Section I: Input
 Original source of the data:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Detail description about the original data collected: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Information about the Original Data Set
+Detail description about the original data collected: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Information about the Original Data Set
 The experiments have been carried out with a group of 30 volunteers.
 Each person performed six activities (see Activity Label table below) wearing a smartphone on the waist.
 The dataset has been randomly partitioned into two sets, for generating the training data and  the test data.

 Section II: Transformations
-ìAnalysis_run.
-Rî is developed to performed the following data transformation requirements:
+‚ÄúAnalysis_run.
+R‚Äù is developed to performed the following data transformation requirements:
-1. Merges the training and the test sets to create one data set.
+	- Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+	- Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+	- Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+	- Appropriately labels the data set with descriptive variable names.
-        	Removed ì()î, ì,î,î-ì from variable names
+        	- Removed ‚Äú()‚Äù, ‚Äú,‚Äù,‚Äù-‚Äú from variable names
-		Applied case consistency with ìMeanî and ìStdî Modified  typo of ìbodybodyî to ìbodyî only
+		- Applied case consistency with ‚ÄúMean‚Äù and ‚ÄúStd‚Äù
+		- Modified  typo of ‚Äúbodybody‚Äù to ‚Äúbody‚Äù only
-		Replaced f as freq, t as time
+		- Replaced f as freq, t as time

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+	- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Section III:  Output
-Output  file ñ Tidy.txt
+Output  file ‚Äì Tidy.txt

-Identifiers for the Tidy.txt
+Identifiers for the Tidy.txt:
-ï	Activity ñ Physical activity ï	Subject ñ person involved in the experiment
+	- Activity ‚Äì Physical activity
+	- Subject ‚Äì person involved in the experiment Activity Labels
-Activity Labels
-1. WALKING
+	- 1. WALKING
-2. WALKING_UPSTAIRS
+	- 2. WALKING_UPSTAIRS
-3. WALKING_DOWNSTAIRS
+	- 3. WALKING_DOWNSTAIRS
-4. SITTING
+	- 4. SITTING
-5. STANDING
+	- 5. STANDING
-6. LAYING
+	- 6. LAYING

 Variable Names:
-ï	timeBodyAccMeanX
-ï	timeBodyAccMeanY
-ï	timeBodyAccMeanZ
-ï	timeBodyAccStdX
-ï	timeBodyAccStdY
-ï	timeBodyAccStdZ
-ï	timeGravityAccMeanX
-ï	timeGravityAccMeanY
-ï	timeGravityAccMeanZ
-ï	timeGravityAccStdX
-ï	timeGravityAccStdY
-ï	timeGravityAccStdZ
-ï	timeBodyAccJerkMeanX
-ï	timeBodyAccJerkMeanY
-ï	timeBodyAccJerkMeanZ
-ï	timeBodyAccJerkStdX
-ï	timeBodyAccJerkStdY
-ï	timeBodyAccJerkStdZ
-ï	timeBodyGyroMeanX
-ï	timeBodyGyroMeanY
-ï	timeBodyGyroMeanZ
-ï	timeBodyGyroStdX
-ï	timeBodyGyroStdY
-ï	timeBodyGyroStdZ
-ï	timeBodyGyroJerkMeanX
-ï	timeBodyGyroJerkMeanY
-ï	timeBodyGyroJerkMeanZ
-ï	timeBodyGyroJerkStdX
-ï	timeBodyGyroJerkStdY
-ï	timeBodyGyroJerkStdZ
-ï	timeBodyAccMagMean
-ï	timeBodyAccMagStd
-ï	timeGravityAccMagMean
-ï	timeGravityAccMagStd
-ï	timeBodyAccJerkMagMean
-ï	timeBodyAccJerkMagStd
-ï	timeBodyGyroMagMean
-ï	timeBodyGyroMagStd
-ï	timeBodyGyroJerkMagMean
-ï	timeBodyGyroJerkMagStd
-ï	freqBodyAccMeanX
-ï	freqBodyAccMeanY
-ï	freqBodyAccMeanZ
-ï	freqBodyAccStdX
-ï	freqBodyAccStdY
-ï	freqBodyAccStdZ
-ï	freqBodyAccMeanFreqX
-ï	freqBodyAccMeanFreqY
-ï	freqBodyAccMeanFreqZ
-ï	freqBodyAccJerkMeanX
-ï	freqBodyAccJerkMeanY
-ï	freqBodyAccJerkMeanZ
-ï	freqBodyAccJerkStdX
-ï	freqBodyAccJerkStdY
-ï	freqBodyAccJerkStdZ
-ï	freqBodyAccJerkMeanFreqX
-ï	freqBodyAccJerkMeanFreqY
-ï	freqBodyAccJerkMeanFreqZ
-ï	freqBodyGyroMeanX
-ï	freqBodyGyroMeanY
-ï	freqBodyGyroMeanZ
-ï	freqBodyGyroStdX
-ï	freqBodyGyroStdY
-ï	freqBodyGyroStdZ
-ï	freqBodyGyroMeanFreqX
-ï	freqBodyGyroMeanFreqY
-ï	freqBodyGyroMeanFreqZ
-ï	freqBodyAccMagMean
-ï	freqBodyAccMagStd
-ï	freqBodyAccMagMeanFreq
-ï	freqBodyAccJerkMagMean
-ï	freqBodyAccJerkMagStd
-ï	freqBodyAccJerkMagMeanFreq
-ï	freqBodyGyroMagMean
-ï	freqBodyGyroMagStd
-ï	freqBodyGyroMagMeanFreq
-ï	freqBodyGyroJerkMagMean
-ï	freqBodyGyroJerkMagStd
-ï	freqBodyGyroJerkMagMeanFreq
-ï	angletBodyAccMeangravity
-ï	angletBodyAccJerkMeangravityMean
-ï	angletBodyGyroMeangravityMean
-ï	angletBodyGyroJerkMeangravityMean
-ï	angleXgravityMean
-ï	angleYgravityMean
-ï	angleZgravityMean
+‚Ä¢	timeBodyAccMeanX
+‚Ä¢	timeBodyAccMeanY
+‚Ä¢	timeBodyAccMeanZ
+‚Ä¢	timeBodyAccStdX
+‚Ä¢	timeBodyAccStdY
+‚Ä¢	timeBodyAccStdZ
+‚Ä¢	timeGravityAccMeanX
+‚Ä¢	timeGravityAccMeanY
+‚Ä¢	timeGravityAccMeanZ
+‚Ä¢	timeGravityAccStdX
+‚Ä¢	timeGravityAccStdY
+‚Ä¢	timeGravityAccStdZ
+‚Ä¢	timeBodyAccJerkMeanX
+‚Ä¢	timeBodyAccJerkMeanY
+‚Ä¢	timeBodyAccJerkMeanZ
+‚Ä¢	timeBodyAccJerkStdX
+‚Ä¢	timeBodyAccJerkStdY
+‚Ä¢	timeBodyAccJerkStdZ
+‚Ä¢	timeBodyGyroMeanX
+‚Ä¢	timeBodyGyroMeanY
+‚Ä¢	timeBodyGyroMeanZ
+‚Ä¢	timeBodyGyroStdX
+‚Ä¢	timeBodyGyroStdY
+‚Ä¢	timeBodyGyroStdZ
+‚Ä¢	timeBodyGyroJerkMeanX
+‚Ä¢	timeBodyGyroJerkMeanY
+‚Ä¢	timeBodyGyroJerkMeanZ
+‚Ä¢	timeBodyGyroJerkStdX
+‚Ä¢	timeBodyGyroJerkStdY
+‚Ä¢	timeBodyGyroJerkStdZ
+‚Ä¢	timeBodyAccMagMean
+‚Ä¢	timeBodyAccMagStd
+‚Ä¢	timeGravityAccMagMean
+‚Ä¢	timeGravityAccMagStd
+‚Ä¢	timeBodyAccJerkMagMean
+‚Ä¢	timeBodyAccJerkMagStd
+‚Ä¢	timeBodyGyroMagMean
+‚Ä¢	timeBodyGyroMagStd
+‚Ä¢	timeBodyGyroJerkMagMean
+‚Ä¢	timeBodyGyroJerkMagStd
+‚Ä¢	freqBodyAccMeanX
+‚Ä¢	freqBodyAccMeanY
+‚Ä¢	freqBodyAccMeanZ
+‚Ä¢	freqBodyAccStdX
+‚Ä¢	freqBodyAccStdY
+‚Ä¢	freqBodyAccStdZ
+‚Ä¢	freqBodyAccMeanFreqX
+‚Ä¢	freqBodyAccMeanFreqY
+‚Ä¢	freqBodyAccMeanFreqZ
+‚Ä¢	freqBodyAccJerkMeanX
+‚Ä¢	freqBodyAccJerkMeanY
+‚Ä¢	freqBodyAccJerkMeanZ
+‚Ä¢	freqBodyAccJerkStdX
+‚Ä¢	freqBodyAccJerkStdY
+‚Ä¢	freqBodyAccJerkStdZ
+‚Ä¢	freqBodyAccJerkMeanFreqX
+‚Ä¢	freqBodyAccJerkMeanFreqY
+‚Ä¢	freqBodyAccJerkMeanFreqZ
+‚Ä¢	freqBodyGyroMeanX
+‚Ä¢	freqBodyGyroMeanY
+‚Ä¢	freqBodyGyroMeanZ
+‚Ä¢	freqBodyGyroStdX
+‚Ä¢	freqBodyGyroStdY
+‚Ä¢	freqBodyGyroStdZ
+‚Ä¢	freqBodyGyroMeanFreqX
+‚Ä¢	freqBodyGyroMeanFreqY
+‚Ä¢	freqBodyGyroMeanFreqZ
+‚Ä¢	freqBodyAccMagMean
+‚Ä¢	freqBodyAccMagStd
+‚Ä¢	freqBodyAccMagMeanFreq
+‚Ä¢	freqBodyAccJerkMagMean
+‚Ä¢	freqBodyAccJerkMagStd
+‚Ä¢	freqBodyAccJerkMagMeanFreq
+‚Ä¢	freqBodyGyroMagMean
+‚Ä¢	freqBodyGyroMagStd
+‚Ä¢	freqBodyGyroMagMeanFreq
+‚Ä¢	freqBodyGyroJerkMagMean
+‚Ä¢	freqBodyGyroJerkMagStd
+‚Ä¢	freqBodyGyroJerkMagMeanFreq
+‚Ä¢	angletBodyAccMeangravity
+‚Ä¢	angletBodyAccJerkMeangravityMean
+‚Ä¢	angletBodyGyroMeangravityMean
+‚Ä¢	angletBodyGyroJerkMeangravityMean
+‚Ä¢	angleXgravityMean
+‚Ä¢	angleYgravityMean
+‚Ä¢	angleZgravityMean